VasilGVasilev/airbnb/NBs/validateUser.md

 ```

 5. Social login
-- github go to settings/developer settings/OAuthApp -> create and copy envs to post clientID and clientSecret (URLs for production should be localhost:3000), then add on submit button in Regsiter modal to be:
+- github go to settings/developer settings/OAuthApp -> create and copy envs to post clientID and clientSecret (URLs for production should be localhost:3000), then add on submit button in Regsiter/Login modal to be:

 ```sh
     onClick={()=>signIn('github')}